chemouna/AlgorithmsCatalog/README.md

 ### Counting Sort

+- Counting sort is an algorithm for sorting a collection of objects according to keys that are small integers (an integer sorting algorithm).
+  It operates by counting the number of objects that have each distinct key value, and using arithmetic on those counts to determine the positions of each key value in the output sequence.
+Its running time is linear in the number of items and the difference between the maximum and minimum key values, so it is only suitable for direct use in situations where the variation in keys is not significantly greater than the number of items.

+- Counting Sort complexity is O(n + k)

+- For problem instances in which the maximum key value is significantly smaller than the number of items, counting sort can be highly space-efficient, as the only storage it uses other than its input and output arrays is the Count array which uses space O(k)

 - It is not enough to know the upper bound to run a counting sort: you need to have enough memory to fit all the counters.
 Consider a situation when you go through an array of 64-bit integers, and find out that the largest element is 2^60.
 This would mean two things: